-We have historically incurred net losses, including net losses of \$99.0 million, \$73.5 million and \$41.0 million in 2019, 2018 and 2017, respectively.
-As of December 31, 2019, we had an accumulated deficit of \$565.1 million.
+We have historically incurred net losses, including net losses of \$42.7 million, \$99.0 million and \$73.5 million in 2020, 2019 and 2018, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$607.9 million.
 Because the market for our offerings is highly competitive and rapidly evolving and these solutions have not yet reached widespread adoption, it is difficult for us to predict our future results of operations.
+Further, we do not yet know the full effects of the COVID-19 pandemic, which increases the difficulty in predicting future results of operations.

 While we have experienced significant revenue growth in recent periods, we are not certain whether or when we will obtain a high enough volume of sales of our offerings to sustain or increase our growth or achieve or maintain profitability in the future.
 We also expect our costs to increase in future periods, which could negatively affect our future operating results if our revenue does not increase at a greater rate.
 In particular, we expect to continue to expend substantial financial and other resources on:

-- · public cloud infrastructure and computing costs; - research and development related to our offerings, including investments in our research and development team; - sales and marketing, including a significant expansion of our sales organization, both domestically and internationally; - · continued international expansion of our business; and - · general and administrative expense, including legal and accounting expenses related to being a public company.
+- · public cloud infrastructure and computing costs; - research and development related to our offerings, including investments in our research and development team; - sales and marketing, including a significant expansion of our sales organization, both domestically and internationally; - continued international expansion of our business: and - general and administrative expense, including legal and accounting expenses related to being a public company.